Tough at the Top, The Psychology of Entrepreneurship (2 of 2)

-Paul Gregory, former Executive Director at New Zealand venture capital firm, Caltech Capital, is a man who knows a thing or two about thinking for success.
-A psychology graduate who’s spent much of his career advising client companies about growth strategy, he’s quick to point out that there’s no such thing as an ‘entrepreneurial personality’, but identifies a list of what he calls ‘entrepreneurial characteristics’ which, he argues, help the would-be entrepreneur to overcome the challenges and failures that are an inevitable part of striking out on your own.
+Paul Gregory, former executive director at New Zealand Venture Capital firm Caltech Capital, is a man who knows a thing or two about thinking for success: A psychology graduate who’s spent much of his career advising client companies about growth strategy, he’s quick to point out that there’s no such thing as an ‘entrepreneurial personality’, but identifies a list [link] of what he calls ‘entrepreneurial characteristics’ which, he argues, help the would-be entrepreneur to overcome the challenges and failures that are an inevitable part of striking out on your own.

 In his analysis, a key feature of entrepreneurs as distinct from other self-employed individuals is their desire for achievement.
 This, he argues, leads them to work hard and take calculated risks that others would consider ill-advised.

 Risk taking is an inevitable part of entrepreneurship.
 It’s often the case when trying to grow or diversify a business that information about the market is incomplete, meaning that key decisions are taken in partial darkness, without a clear idea of exactly how things will turn out.
-It’s important to recognise that this is normal, and to devise strategies for coping with uncertainty so that the decisions you take are always more than a ‘guess’ or a ‘gut feeling’ and any risks you take are calculated ones.
-It’s a similar situation to that encountered in extreme sports.
-To the uninitiated, jumping from a plane in a wingsuit, or diving with sharks is unthinkably dangerous, but those involved are familiar with the situation, have trained for it, and have developed tried and tested safety nets.
+It’s important to recognise that this is normal, and to devise strategies for coping with uncertainty, such that the decisions you take are always more than a ‘guess’ or a ‘gut feeling’ and any risks you take are calculated ones.
+It’s a similar situation to that encountered in extreme sports: To the uninitiated, jumping out of a plane in a wingsuit, or diving with sharks is unthinkably dangerous, but those involved are familiar with the situation, are trained for it, and have developed safety nets for themselves that are tried and tested.
 The risk is still there, but it’s a risk that’s well understood.